shemtuti/weatherapp/README.md

 * The dependencies' references can be found within libs.version.toml file.

 # Static Code Analysis
 This Weather App uses spotlessApply to ensure there is consistent code formatting throughout the code.
 It uses checks defined via .editorconfig file.
+SpotlessApply is automatically trigger before committing (pre-commit) code to remote repository.
+Always a good practise at minimal to run spotlessCheck, spotlessApply and ktlintCheck.

+To run the static checks for the app use: (Within the terminal)
+1. ./gradlew spotlessApply - to apply formatting and fix violations.
+2. ./gradlew spotlessCheck - to check violations without applying formatting.

 # Permissions:
 * Access to Internet - needed for connection to the API so as to fetch the weather data.
 If user is not connected to the Internet the app will prompt the user to do so.